c-anyanwu/DATA-205-Capstone/README.md

-# DATA-205-Capstone: A Data Science Exploration of Community Design/Infrastructure and Public Health Outcomes
+# DATA-205-Capstone: A Data Science Exploration of Community Design/Infrastructure and Outcomes
 Workspace for DATA 205 Capstone Project
 Topics: Public Health and Community Infrastructure